shba007/Calorimetry/Readme.md

 # Calorimetry

-This is a Calorimetry Problem Related C Program
+This is a Calorimetry Calculator written in C